yonasayfu/SemeraAssetManger/Upcomming/Must/RBAC_User_Guide.md

 ## Menu Visibility

-- The sidebar hides items the user lacks permission for.
+- The sidebar hides items the staff member lacks permission for.
 Parent items gate children.
 - Examples:
   - Setup only appears with setup.manage.
   - Reports only appears with reports.view.